Auto-Mech/MESS/README.md

 ### Building from source without Conda

-This is not the advised way to install, since the user will have to deal with their specific system set-up
+This is not the advised way to install, since the user will have to deal with their specific system setup.

 To build MESS, the following libraries are required: